3manuek/RDS_HIPAA_FTS/article.md

 );
 ```

+Importing the local file into the RDS server.
+The next steps is done using the Large
+Object functions, which allow us to send a local file to the server using a simple
+`psql` command.

 ```
 dbtest=> \lo_import '/home/emanuel/dummyKeys/public.key' pubk
 lo_import 16438
 dbtest=> \lo_import '/home/emanuel/dummyKeys/private.key' privk
 lo_import 16439
 ```
+Now, let's insert those files directly into the `keys` table.

 ```
 INSERT INTO keys VALUES( pgp_key_id(lo_get(16438)) ,lo_get(16438), lo_get(16439));